ggsuha/birthday-message/README.md

 npm run test
 ```

-or
+Database migration reset will start and the testing begins after migration and seeding process finished.
+Currently, the test only cover API (job schedule testing not implemented, yet).
+We need manually test the job by running bulking insert users with command

 ```
-npm test
+npm run users
 ```

-Database migration reset will start and the testing begins after migration and seeding process finished.
-Currently, the test only cover API (job schedule testing not included, yet).
+After that, run server and we will get log from resend message job scheduler on each minute, while send message job scheduler each hour.

 ## API Docs